KainNhantumbo/notes-api/readme.md

 ## License

-Licensed under Apache 2.0 License.
+Licensed under Apache License 2.0.
 All rights reserved.\
 Copyright &copy; 2023 Kain Nhantumbo.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0